 Modular construction means that a home is built in a manufacturing environment just like every other product or item you use every day.
 Modular construction means your home is built to last and built to perform at a higher level for years to come.
 It is quality and efficiency you can count on.
-Express Modular delivers the most Advanced Modular Off-Site Solution.
+Impresa Modular delivers the most Advanced Modular Off-Site Solution (AMOSS).

-The post Modular Construction is a Hurricane, Not a Tornado appeared first on Express Modular.
+The post Modular Construction is a Hurricane, Not a Tornado appeared first on Impresa Modular.